martibc16/heater-controller-v2/readme.md

 	* It lacks (or doesn't need) an RTC
 	* It has two RS232 lines (based on MAX3232 iC)
 	* It lacks a screen and buttons
-* A sensor/comunication module located on the dinning room.
+* A sensor/comunication module located on the living room.
 This module acomplishes several functions:
 	* Sense the ambient temperature
 	* Control when to activate the heating, DHW etc.
 	* Send and recieve all the information via MQTT and a GSM module